How To Harvest Honey

 A honey extractor uses centrifugal force to remove the honey.
 It’s a fairly simple device consisting of a drum or container, with frame baskets.
 The honeycomb is placed within the frames.
 The device will then spin fast and the honey will come out.

-A good honey extractor is essential to a beekeeper.
+Although not essential, a good extractor is extremely handy to a beekeeper who produces large volumes of honey.
 The device will extract the honey while keeping the comb intact and ready for the bees to reuse.

 When buying a honey extractor, you can choose between two types: a radial or tangential.
 Radial extractors position the combs with the top side facing outward.
 The tangential extractor only has one side facing outward.